nsrahmad/nsrahmad.github.io/content/posts/advent-of-code-2023-using-pharo-smalltalk-day-3.md

 That's not how a grid should look.
 This is where Roassal comes in.
 Use the main menu `Library > Roassal3 > Load > Load full version` to load Roassal.
 Then add a method `visualize` to our `Grid2D` class.
-The actual name of the method could be anything, what matters is that it returns an instance of `RCanvas`.
+The actual name of the method could be anything, what matters is that it returns an instance of `RCanvas`'s canvas.

 ```smalltalk
 visualize